Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1

 Night Fae Restoration Druid Soulbinds

-Dreamweaver is a great raiding soulbind due to Podtender, which allows you to cheat death while learning encounters.
+Dreamweaver can be a great raiding Soulbind due to Podtender, which allows you to cheat death while learning encounters.
 Unfortunately, Podtender does not reset after death, so you will proc it on every wipe.
 On top of that Empowered Chrysalis is better than a Potency slot, which adds throughput.
+While Podtender and Chrysalis are great, Field of Blossoms is very mediocre.
+You will only play Dreamweaver on encounters with low healing requirements and when your death may have high impact on whether a particular pull is a wipe or not.

 We suggest following this path for raiding: